NobodyXu/Bashmash/README.md

 Currently the following mathematical operations are supported:
  - Factorial
  - Conversion between binary, octal, decimal and hexadecimal
+ - Bitwise operations: NOT, OR, AND, and XOR

 ## Latest release
 The latest test release is 0.2.